sbintuitions/JMTEB/README.md

 ```

 > [!NOTE]
-> Some tasks (e.g., AmazonReviewClassification in classification, JAQKET and Mr.TyDi-ja in retrieval) are time-consuming and memory-consuming.
+> Some tasks (e.g., AmazonReviewClassification in classification, JAQKET and Mr.TyDi-ja in retrieval, esci in reranking) are time-consuming and memory-consuming.
 Heavy retrieval tasks take hours to encode the large corpus, and use much memory for the storage of such vectors.
-If you want to exclude them, add `--eval_exclude "['amazon_review_classification', 'mrtydi', 'jaqket']"`.
+If you want to exclude them, add `--eval_exclude "['amazon_review_classification', 'mrtydi', 'jaqket', 'esci']"`.